Code-Hex/graphql-codegen-typescript-validation-schema/README.md

       schema: yup # or zod
 ```

+It is recommended to write `scalars` config for built-in type `ID`, as in the yaml example shown above.
+For more information: [#375](https://github.com/Code-Hex/graphql-codegen-typescript-validation-schema/pull/375)

 You can check [example](https://github.com/Code-Hex/graphql-codegen-typescript-validation-schema/tree/main/example) directory if you want to see more complex config example or how is generated some files.

 The Q&A for each schema is written in the README in the respective example directory.